 To complete this project you should be comfortable working in the Tidyverse, plus working with dates and times and writing functions.
-Working with Data in the Tidyverse, Working with Dates and Times in R, Joining Data in R with dplyr, and Writing Functions in R are this project's recommended prerequisites.
+It is recommened that you complete Working with Data in the Tidyverse, and Working with Dates and Times in R before starting this project.

 Instructor at DataCamp

 Erin is a marine geospatial research ecologist who combines physical and biological spatiotemporal data to understand marine ecosystems.
 She received her Ph.D. in Marine Science and Conservation from Duke University and is passionate about science communication and data visualization.
 When she is not playing with environmental and species datasets, Erin can be found hiking with her dog.See More